-Miscogrammilen.
-The weathering course of Brownlow, Hamil-ton and to oppany -- who are to follow the Torch and Turpentine Brigade, with instru-ments to survey the land, preliminary to the grand distribution -- shows that they are very poor "surveyors:" but their own advocacy of the dostrine of miscogenation is evidence that they are good "levellers;" as witness this speech of Horace Manard, at Athens, Tenn., on the 21st ultimo : on the 21st ultimo :
+The wandering course of Brownlow, Hamilton and company-who are to follow the Torch-and Turpentine Brigade, with instruments to survey the land, preliminary to the grand distribution-shows that they are very poor "surveyors:" but their own advocacy of the doctrine of miscegenation is evidence that the doctrine of miscegenation is evidence that they are good "levellers;" as witness this speech of Horace Maynard, at Athens, Tenn., on the 21st ultimo :

 "And I tell you, gentlemen, that in a short time all this complaint about negro equality will be done away with.
-Some months since it was said that the negro would not be suffer-d to testify in your course, the bis sufferwould not be granted him.
-But how stands the matter already ?
+Some months since it was said that the negro would not be suffered to testify in recovered to the best for ed to testify in your courts-that his oath would not be granted him.
+But how stands the matter already?
 He is not only permitted to testify in your courts with impunity, but there is every evidence that he will soon be on a social equality with the white man in your State.
-Yes, gentlemen, in-a short time he will marry and intermarry in your families.
+Yes, gentlemen, in a short time he will marry and intermarry in your families.
 It is a little objectionable to day but you will soon get over this, and he persecuted negro will be welcome in your parlors.
 This will be the re-sult of the political and social changes of the next few months.

-A YANKEE GENERAL BEATEN BY A NEGRO .-A correspondent of the Metropolitan Record, writing from Lake Providence, La., says :
+A YANKEE GENERAL BEATEN BY A NEGBO .-A correspondent of the Metropolitan Record, writing from Lake Providence, La., says:

 In Isaquena county, Miss, General Andrews, of Massachusetts, has been endeavoring to run a plantation.
-A few days since one of the descendants of Ham, in the employ of General Andrews, was exercising his family preroga-tive by a uninistering, according to the law and customs of old puritan Massachusetts, a severe lesson of corporeal punishment upon one of his own children.
-The General, coming along, ordered him to desist, which Sambo ro-fused to do, asserting at once the privilege guaranteel by the Civil Rights Bill.
-Hereup-on the General undertook to coerce the arro-In Isaquena county, Miss , General Andrews on the General undertook to coerce the arro gant darkey, who on the other hand, "couldn' see it."
-A skirmish ensued, and alas, our gal lant General was most wofully used up, re-treating in a demoralized condition, dismayed and disgusted with free niggers, Southern plantations and all.
-He told some of the members that he had expended thirty thousaud dollars in starting the cotton planting adven-ture, but would give it up.
-He said he had fought four years to make the nigger free, and was now willing to fight the remainder of his life time to put them back into slavery again. ---
+A few days since one descendants of Ham, in the employ of General Andrews, was exercising his family preroga-tive by a ministering, according to the law and customs of old puritan Massachusetts, a severe lesson of corporeal punishment upon one of his own children.
+The General, coming along, ordered him to desist, which Sambo refused to do, asserting at once the privilege guaranteed by the Civil Rights Bill.
+Hereupon the General undertook to coarse the arrow on the General undertook to coerce the arro gant darkey, who on the other hand, "couldn's e it."
+A skirmish ensued, and alas, our gallant General was most wofully used up, re-treating in a demoralized condition, dismayed and disgusted with free niggers, Southern plantations and all.
+He told some of the mem Southern bers that he had expended thirty thousand dollars in starting the cotton planting adven-ture, but would give it up.
+He said he had fought four years to make the nigger free, and was now willing to fight the remainder of his life time to put them back into slavery again.